chad pitman wants you to know you’re beautiful

 The American photographer’s latest project is all about the power of individuality, and finding hope in others.

-Debuted at LA's Fahey Klein Gallery in April, Pitman has photographed 50 people with a nostalgic, honest and unforgiving eye.
-The simple grace of the photographer's images, and their insistence on heartfelt intimacy, is a beautiful reminder that individuality is everything. i-D met Chad Pitman to learn more about his life, process and the joy of blending in to the background.
+With People: In Progress, American photographer Chad Pitman explores beauty, truth, and, yes, people.
+Debuted at L.A.'s Fahey Klein Gallery in April, the exhibition collects 50 of Pitman's portraits — captured with a nostalgic, honest, and unforgiving eye.
+The simple grace of the photographer's images, and their insistence on heartfelt intimacy, is a beautiful reminder that individuality is everything.
+Yet, the project is also a comment on our selfie-obsessed world. i-D met Pitman to learn more about his life, process, and the joy of blending in to the background.

-When did you realise you wanted to be a photographer?
+When did you realize you wanted to be a photographer?

 I was in college.
-At the time I was studying biology, maybe going to be a doctor, but I really wanted to get into this photography class.
+At the time, I was studying biology, and maybe going to be a doctor.
+But I really wanted to get into this photography class.
 I had no business being in biology, to be honest, and I told the photo teacher just that.
-I was quickly realising that the only reason I was in school was to take this photo course, and that if I didn't get into it, then I might as well drop out.
-I got in, but dropped out of that college anyway, but went to study photography full time somewhere else.
+I was quickly realizing that the only reason I was in school was to take this photo course, and that if I didn't get into it, then I might as well drop out.
+I got in, but dropped out of that college anyway.
+I went to study photography full-time somewhere else.
 I haven't looked back.

 What was it that interested you most about photography at the start?